pingthepeople/ptp-functions/README.md

-These scripts gather data about the progress of legislation in the Indiana General Assembly via its [API](http://docs.api.iga.in.gov/api.html).
-This can help politically-active organizations track the progress of bills that are important to them.
+These scripts gather data about the progress of legislation in the Indiana General Assembly via its [API](http://docs.api.iga.in.gov/api.html) and send sms/email alerts to users on an opt-in basis.
+This information help politically-engaged organizations track the progress of bills that are important to them.

+There are several distinct processes that occur during the legislative session to make this happen:

+* Canonical data, including bills, committess, and subjects, are pulled from the API once daily on weekday mornings.
+* Legislative activity is pulled from the API and alerts sent every 10 minutes on weekdays for:
+  + Legislative events (e.g. "a committee reading was held for HB 1234")
+  + Upcoming committee hearings (e.g. "HB 1234 will read in committee on 3/1/2017")
+  + Upcoming chamber readings (e.g. "HB 1234 will have a second reading in the House on 3/1/2017")
+* A daily digest with a rundown of that day's legislative activity, any upcoming activity, and a spreadsheet showing up-to-date legislation status is sent once daily on weekday evenings.
+Users can opt to see a rundown of all legislative activity, or just the activity on the bills they're tracking.

+[View a slide deck](https://docs.google.com/presentation/d/1xqassclnM6U0--2kJjnd-T_GPDvylq9pMmWSfFcwi2M/edit?usp=sharing) that illustrates the data update and alert processes.

 ## Building